MunaZekia/PWA-Text-Editor/01-Class-Content/19-PWA/01-Activities/24-Stu_IndexedDB-CRUD/README.md

 ## 💡 Hints

 What types of permissions do you need to alter data inside a database?
+// we need to have the permission to read and write to the database
+// and we need to have the permission to delete from the database

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * How does the usage of CRUD operations with IndexedDB compare with their usage with SQL databases?
+// is
+// we need to use the same CRUD operations with IndexedDB as we do with SQL databases

 Use [Google](https://www.google.com) or another search engine to research this.